M-Shrief/Adeeb_ExpressTS_Postgres/Readme.md

 - _./middlewares_ file for containing reused middlewares, which are used across the app, using (\*.middleware.ts) naming convention for every module.

-- _./utils_ file for containing reused functions, which are used across the app.
+- _./utils_ file for containing reused functions and centralized error handlin, which are used across the app.

 ### Used Middlewares